LGBTQ people in Puerto Rico

-Violence against the LGBT community
+Violence against the LGBTQ+ community

-In recent years, numerous LGBT people have been murdered with some laying the blame for these acts on politicians and on the religious community.
+In recent years, numerous LGBTQ+ people have been murdered with some laying the blame for these acts on politicians and on the religious community.

 The dismembered body of 19-year-old college student Jorge Steven López Mercado was discovered 14 November 2009 in Cayey, a city located in the island's interior region.
 López was widely known as a volunteer for organizations advocating gay rights and HIV prevention, and activists planned remembrance vigils for him in cities including San Juan, Chicago, and New York.
 According to local police, it is under investigation as a possible hate crime, under the newly approved U.S. Federal hate crimes law which includes crimes against people who are (or perceived to be) gay or transgender people.
 Juan A. Martinez Matos was arrested a few days after López Mercado's body was discovered.
 On 12 May 2010, Martinez Matos pleaded guilty and was sentenced to 99 years in prison for the murder of López Mercado.

 On 19 April 2010, the body of Ashley Santiago, a transgender woman who resided in the town of Corozal was discovered in the kitchen of her home.
 Santiago, a stylist at a local salon, was found naked on the floor and was stabbed 14 times by an unknown assailant.

 On 13 September 2010, the bodies of Justo Luis "Michelle" Gonzalez and Miguel Orlando "La Flaca" Soto, two transsexuals were found murdered along a road in the small town of Juana Diaz.
-With these two deaths, LGBT activists on the island have stated that nine gay and transgender people have been killed over the last 10 months on the island, and local authorities have not adequately responded to these crimes.
+With these two deaths, LGBTQ+ activists on the island have stated that nine gay and transgender people have been killed over the last 10 months on the island, and local authorities have not adequately responded to these crimes.
 In October 2012, Malena Suarez, a transgender woman living in Carolina, was found dead at her home as a result of multiple stabbings.
-Her death marked the 30th anti-LGBT homicide in Puerto Rico in a decade.
+Her death marked the 30th anti-LGBTQ+ homicide in Puerto Rico in a decade.

 In February 2020, Alexa Negrón Luciano, a homeless trans woman was shot to death in a murder filmed by the perpetrators.
 The victim previously was misgendered at a restaurant by customers that falsely accused her of attempting to take photos of other women, resulting in the arrival of police.
 The murder of Alexa highlighted the discrimination and violence transgender people face on the island.
 A year after her murder authorities had still not solved the case.
 The murder of Michelle Ramos Vargas in September of that same year marked the sixth killing of a transgender person.
 From 2019 - 2021, at least twelve transgender people had been murdered in Puerto Rico.